Last Updated on

 Amount Per Serving:Calories: 943 Saturated Fat: 10g Cholesterol: 335mg Sodium: 727mg Carbohydrates: 20g Sugar: 14g Protein: 88g

 Would you do it again?

 The photos and recipe for these Memphis-Style Barbecue Ribs were originally published on August 23, 2011.
-The photographs, along with the text of this blog post and the recipe, were updated on June 9, 2017 and again on April 11, 2019.
+The photographs, along with the text of this blog post and the recipe, were updated on June 9, 2017; April 11, 2019 and June 26, 2019.